The Only Guide You’ll Need for Body Wrap Treatments

-- If you are getting a body wrap with exfoliation, this will happen next.
-The therapist will remove dead skin cells through dry brushing or using a gently abrasive body scrub.
+- If there is any exfoliation involved, this will happen next.
+The therapist will remove dead skin cells through dry brushing or using a gently abrasive scrub.

-- If you did get exfoliated, then you will need to rinse so that the wrap will be able to permeate the skin.
+- If you did get exfoliated, then you will need to rinse so that the wrapping formula will be able to permeate the skin.
 You may be asked to do this in a separate room if a Vichy shower is not available above your treatment table.

 - Your therapist will now begin applying a mineral or oil-rich formula to help in moisturizing your skin, giving it some extra softness.
-They will apply it to your body and limbs then they will wrap each area in cloth or plastic before moving on to the next part of your body.
+They will apply it to your skin and then will cover each area in cloth or plastic before moving on to the area.

-- Finally, at the end of your treatment, your therapist will apply a final moisturizer to continue to protect and soften your skin.
+- Finally, at the end of your procedure, your therapist will apply a final moisturizer to continue to protect and soften your skin.

 The fine print

-Often, a body wrap is combined with other treatments like a body scrub or a massage to offer a full pampered experience.
+Often, it is combined with other treatments like a scrub or a massage to offer a full pampered experience.
 Unfortunately, that is not always the case.
 Check with the spa to get a list of what to expect while you are with your esthetician.